sc3/crime-punishment/content/index_rail.md

 </tr>
 <tr>
     <th>FOIA</th>
-    <td>There is also no information available about this stage of the system through a FOI request.
+    <td>There is also no information available about this stage of the system through a FOIA request.
 The State's Attorney's Office is not obliged to respond to this basic level of accessibility.</td>
 </tr>
 <tr>
     <th>Unavailable</th>